 Shooting threat impacts schools, law enforcement, across country

 Dec.
-16—CUMBERLAND — Threats of a school shooting that spread via social media across the country Thursday prompted local education and law enforcement officials to heighten security.
+17—CUMBERLAND, Md. — Threats of a school shooting that spread via social media across the country Thursday prompted local education and law enforcement officials to heighten security.

 The messages, which warned people to avoid schools Friday because a shooting was planned, reportedly circulated from coast to coast via the social media app TikTok on Thursday.